 The Society receives donated food, tangible assets, and other items from the general public for use in its programs.
+Donated goods are valued at the prices that would be paid for purchasing similar products.
 The Society also benefits from the donated services of a number of professionals in the provision of its services.
 Contributed professional services are recognized at their fair value if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
 Contributions of tangible assets, or the use thereof, are recognized at their fair value when promised or received, whichever is earlier.
 The amounts reflected in the financial statements as in-kind donations are offset by like amounts of expenses.
+There were no donor-imposed restrictions associated with the donated services and assets.